 Participant Response

 Ronnie Difficult.

 Debbie You find it difficult?
 Yeah.
 Which bit do you find difficult?

 Ronnie (Hesitating) I don't know.

 Debbie Do you like reading Isaac?

 Isaac Erm, no.

 Debbie No. Why not?

 Issaac Because I don't know.

 Debbie You don't know.
 Do you like it?
 You know when you do your sounds and you?

 Isaac Yeah.

 Debbie Yeah.
 What about when Mrs H reads books to you, do you like that?

 Isaac Yeah.

 Debbie Okay, what about learning your sounds?
 Is that a thumbs up or thumbs down?

 Isaac Thumbs down (whispers)

 Debbie Okay, why is it thumbs down?

 Isaac Because well, yes (changed his mind)

 Debbie No, that's up to you.
 I'm just showing you the thumb.
 It's what you think.
 So the

 sounds is a thumbs down.

-Isaac Yes.
+lsaac Yes.

 Debbie How do you feel about reading?
 Do you like reading?

 Noah I like I like to get better at reading.

 Debbie Why do you think you need to get better yet?

 Alice Very better reading because I don't read it now.

-The younger children's responses suggest that they find reading difficult and in particular, Isaac finds phonics difficult.
-For the older children, Noah and Alice, the conversation demonstrates their awareness of their abilities and their reader-identities.
+Table 19 - Children's responses documenting their feelings about reading awareness of their abilities and their reader-identities.
 Some of the answers demonstrate a dislike for the act of reading, perhaps because they find reading difficult and they are not getting a great deal of pleasure from it, which could be having an adverse effect on their motivation to read.
 This dislike could possibly be associated with their prescribed diet of books and teaching methods.
 Indeed, Sara did state that the Read Write Inc (Miskin, 2021) books are boring.
 Similar responses were found for writing, as indicated in the table below.